nus-cs2113-AY2021S1/website/admin/appendixE-gitHub.md

 </div>
 <div id="workflow-after-v11">

-**After completing v1.1, you can reduce process rigor** to suit your team's pace.
-Here are some examples:

-* **Reduce automated tests**: Automated tests have benefits, but they can be a pain to write/maintain; GUI tests are especially hard to maintain because their behavior can sometimes depend on things such as the OS, resolution etc.<br>
-  It is OK to get rid of some of the troublesome tests and rely more on manual testing instead.
-The less automated tests you have, the higher the risk of regressions; but it may be an acceptable trade-off under the circumstances if tests are slowing you down too much.<br>
-  There is no direct penalty for removing tests.
-Also note <trigger trigger="click" for="modal:appEworkflow-testingExpectations">our expectation on test code</trigger>.

-* **Reduce automated checks**: You can also reduce the rigor of checkstyle checks to expedite PR processing.

-* **Switch to a lighter workflow**: While _forking workflow_ is the safest, it is also rather heavy.
-You an switch to a simpler workflow if the forking workflow is slowing you down.
+**You can reduce process rigor** to suit your team's pace, after following the above workflow for a while.
+For example, you can **switch to a lighter workflow**: While _forking workflow_ is the safest, it is also rather heavy.
+You can switch to a simpler workflow if the forking workflow is slowing you down.
 Refer the textbook to find more about alternative workflows: _branching workflow_, _centralized workflow_.
 However, we still recommend that you use PR reviews, at least for PRs affecting others' features.

-**You can also increase the rigor/safety of your workflow** in the following ways:

-* Use GitHub's [_Protected Branches_](https://help.github.com/articles/about-protected-branches/) feature to protect your `master` branch against rogue PRs.

 <modal title="Admin {{ icon_embedding }} Project Grading → Expectation on testing" id="modal:appEworkflow-testingExpectations">
   <include src="tp-expectations.md#testing-expectations"/>